jafudi/flexpair/README.md

 - Scalable, not off-the-shelf

 and last but not least:
-- less consumption, more reliability
+- less consumption (RAM, bandwidth), more reliability

 We quickly realized that you can use PairPac in so many more situations.